 Account SetUp – Payment dates and how to set up an account with Discovery Tours.

 Payment Vouchers – To be used if you are mailing payments.

 If the student will be taking a prescription medication while on the trip, the Physician’s Medication Form must also be completed and turned in.
 This form needs a doctor’s signature.

-In science classes today (Monday) students continued the setup and configuration process.
-They worked on Required Apps, Configuring Email and Google Drive and Canvas.
-(The three presentations are linked in the previous sentence.)
+In science classes students are finishing the general setup and configuration process.
+They have worked through Required Apps, Configuring Email, Google Drive and Canvas and Notability.
+(The presentations are linked in the previous sentence.)
 Students are welcome to view these presentations for reminders or if they were not able to complete the steps during class.
 Teachers will of course continue assisting students.